 - Another way to create shade is by planting a mixed hedge, again using as many native varieties as possible.
 Hedges also help link your garden to any other green spaces that are nearby along with providing additional habitat for wildlife.
 As with trees above, a good local tree surgeon will happily advise on the best species for your garden, source them and plant them.

-Working With Neighbours and Nature
+Working With Neighbours and Nature to Benefit Wildlife

 - Take a good look at your garden and notice the different habitats, along with their various needs.
 For example, areas that are sunny and hot are excellent spots for growing plants for attracting and providing food for butterflies, whereas those areas of a garden that tend to become waterlogged will make good boggy places.